-Tralokinumab Tralokinumab is given as an injection into the fat under your skin (subcutaneously) using the pre-filled syringe or pen.
+Tralokinumab is given as an injection into the fat under your skin (subcutaneously), using a pre-filled syringe.
+A healthcare professional will teach you how to use this yourself.
+You should also read the instructions in the package insert.

-Injections can be given under the skin of the stomach or thighs.
-A healthcare professional will teach you how to use the injection correctly.
-Details are also given in the package insert.
+Injections are given under the skin of the stomach or thighs, except for 5cm around the tummy button.
 If somebody else is giving you the injection, then it can be given in the upper outer arms.
-You will be provided with a special bin to dispose of your injections safely.
+You should wait 30 minutes after removing the syringe from the fridge for it to reach room temperature.
+You will be provided with a special bin to dispose of your syringe safely.